It’s never a fun situation when you have a persistent cough. You

 You need:

--3 drops of tea tree oil
+-3 drops of tea tree oil-1-2 drops of eucalyptus oil

 -A bowl of water